barbraparrish120/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.

 In the context of coding, this means that writing clean, concise, and easily understandable code is a hallmark of expertise.
 It’s not just about making something work, but about making it maintainable, scalable, and adaptable for future changes.
 Always strive to reduce complexity by breaking down large problems into smaller, manageable parts, using clear variable names, avoiding unnecessary duplication (DRY principle), and embracing modularity.
 Remember, the code you write today might be read, debugged, and modified tomorrow, so strive for simplicity."

+# 2024-01-17
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clear, maintainable code first; optimize only when necessary and after profiling.
+Remember that simplicity, readability, and correctness trump micro-optimizations most of the time."

+This quote emphasizes the importance of avoiding unnecessary optimization efforts early in the development process.
+It suggests that over-concern with minor performance enhancements can lead to complex, hard-to-maintain code, which in turn could introduce bugs and make the overall project more difficult to manage.
+The true wisdom lies in initially creating a solid foundation of well-designed, readable code, then refining for efficiency where data shows it's truly needed.